AthenasCap/messenger/README.md

 # messenger

 A simple backend to test (JEE7) Jax-RS, CDI, JPA.
 Also using Maven and the swagger-maven-plugin to generate rest-api-documentary.
 To get a graphical representation of the rest-apis, just copy and paste the content of the swagger.json file into the swagger online editor at swagger.io.
+The latest api is also available at https://swaggerhub.com/apis/AthenasCap/Messenger/

 The maven-archetype for this project is Adam bien's airhacks/jee7-essentials.
 A thin-war is produced, which allowes for efficient deployment with docker.